-Tom W. 11 months ago from Dallas, Texas
+Tom W. about 1 year ago from Dallas, Texas

 who is the main actor (the one that does the great faces) in this video?
 PS.
 Love your videos and am so glad that you are representing such great values for all to see.
 Great Job!!
 Keep it up!!!

 Peggy over 1 year ago from oregon

-Guy about 1 year ago from Patrick Henry ES
+Guy over 1 year ago from Patrick Henry ES

 So wonderful in spirit, message and quality of the old Twist of yesterdays.

-Jim T about 1 year ago from NH
+Jim T over 1 year ago from NH

 The movie is the best.
 I love the guy that does all the funny faces he is the best actor I have ever seen.